DiegoChuW/RSItradingBot/README.md

 - Conservative trading bot that was created using Ninja Script 8
 - Fully Autonomous and can generate income on the side
 - Relies on the relation between RSI values and periods (13 and 3 periods)
-- Relies on 1min candles and was backtested using btc/usd over a 2 year period
+- Works best with 1min candles and was backtested using btc/usd over a 2 year period
 - High profit/loss rate
 - 58.01 profit factor!